Yashowant/Minecraft-3D/README.md

 Step-2

-Use an IDE to open the code, such as CMD, Powershell, and even VSC
+Use an IDE to open the code, such as CMD, Powershell, and even VS Code

 Step-3